sylque/discpage/README.md

+>## ⚠️ Deprecated
-> ⚠️ Deprecated: This plugin is no longer maintained as of 2025-08-31.
+>This plugin is no longer maintained and **does not work with current versions of Discourse**.
+We recommend removing it from production sites to avoid upgrade issues.
+Thank you to everyone who used and contributed to this plugin over the years. 🙏

 # DiscPage